Kapilkumar16/Customer-churn-analysis/README.md

 * **Customer Engagement in Early Tenure:** Focus on improving the customer experience within the first year, as churn is highest in this period.
 * **Special Senior Citizen Retention Programs:** Create personalized offers or assistance programs to retain the senior demographic.

-I hope this revised version with proper formatting is more helpful!